 She sells hair bows!

 When Nichole introduced herself to our group, she shared that she’s been in business for years making pretty good revenue, and she’s also a homeschooling mom to seven kids, hasn’t had a weekend off in forever, and had basically no support system in place for the business or at home.

 She was wearing all of the hats in her business.

 She was doing everything herself, from designing each new seasonal collection of bows, to ordering from her manufacturing partners, to hand packaging each order, to serving all of her clients.
 Not to mention acting as the entire marketing and sales department, plus the customer service department… she was doing all of the things!

 AND SHE WAS EXHAUSTED.

 She was hitting burnout hard.

-Nichole didn’t have any white space between the things happening in her business – they were all happening, all at the same time, leaving her to feel like she could never catch up or get ahead.
+Nichole didn’t have any white space between the things happening in her business.
+They were all happening, all at the same time, leaving her feeling like she could never catch up or get ahead.

 Her approach to generating revenue was to discount and run a flash sale for her bows.